 Goals: The UC Student Veterans Writing Workshop was created in the belief that when veterans write their stories and share then with others, they become more connected to themselves, they heal invisible wounds, they discover new meanings in their life, and they build bridges of communication to the civilian world.

-If you are a UC student veteran interested in exploring what your service has meant to you, developing your writing skills, and strengthening your ability to communicate with others about your military experiences, we invite you to apply to the 2018 UC Student Veterans Summer Writing Workshop.
+If you are a UC student veteran interested in exploring what your service has meant to you, developing your writing skills, and strengthening your ability to communicate with others about your military experiences, we invite you to apply to the 2019 UC Student Veterans Summer Writing Workshop.
+Applications open on January 15, 2019.

 Thomas P. Helscher, Ph.D., FIPA, received his Ph.D. in English literature from the University of Virginia.
 He taught writing in the English Department at the University of Virginia and subsequently completed psychoanalytic training at the Los Angeles Institute and Society for Psychoanalytic Studies (LAISPS), where he received at Psy.D. in Psychoanalysis.
 He has served as President of LAISPS and currently as a Training and Supervising Analyst.
 For the last four years, he has served on the Steering Committee of the Soldiers Project, a national organization providing free and unlimited confidential psychotherapy to returning veterans, where he has worked in individual therapy with Iraq and Afghanistan veterans and has offered training seminars for volunteer therapists on the concept of “moral injury.”